sarisabban/SinfNet/README.md

 `wget https://pjreddie.com/media/files/yolov3.weights`

 3. The network is resource heavy and required a GPU and 16GB RAM to run.
-Therefore some resources such as google's colaboratory may not work and a larger system is required.
+Therefore some cloud GPU services may not work and a larger system is required.
 4. Run training using the following command:

 `python3 YOLOv3.py -t`